Bryan Loren: As Bryan Loren

 In 1984, Loren released his self-titled debut on Philly World Records.
 The album featured two hit singles "Lollipop Luv", which peaked at number 23 on Billboard's R&B chart, and "Do You Really Love Me", peaking at number 68.
 Loren performed and recorded all of the music and vocal tracks on the debut album; handling all executive production, mixing, and engineering for the initial release.
 The album, Bryan Loren, was re-released in 2012 by BBR Records.

 In 1992, Loren released a follow-up solo album on Arista Records called Music from the New World.
 One song, "To Satisfy You", featured Michael Jackson on background vocals.
-According to an excerpt from Kit O'Toole's book, "Michael Jackson FAQ: All That's Left to Know About the King of Pop", Jackson passed on this song when presented by Loren during the "Dangerous" sessions, but agreed to sing backup when Loren kept the song for himself.
-This song was later renamed "Satisfy You" and covered by Damion Hall, a former member of the New Jack Swing group Guy, for his solo album "Straight to the Point" in 1994.
+According to an excerpt from Kit O'Toole's book, Michael Jackson FAQ: All That's Left to Know About the King of Pop, Jackson passed on this song when presented by Loren during the Dangerous sessions, but agreed to sing backup when Loren kept the song for himself.
+This song was later renamed "Satisfy You" and covered by Damion Hall, a former member of the new jack swing group Guy, for his solo album Straight to the Point in 1994.
 His version also featured Chantè Moore.
 "Doesn't Mean That I Don't Love You" had a brief stint on Billboard as this album's only known single.
-It is also known, according to an upload on Loren's MySpace page, that "For You" was initially given to Janet Jackson during his Rhythm Nation 1814 sessions in 1989.
+It is also known, according to an upload on Loren's Myspace page, that "For You" was initially given to Janet Jackson during the Rhythm Nation 1814 sessions in 1989.
 Under the title "Work", the demo was eventually not used, despite its industrial-mechanical feel.
-"Music for the New World" was released commercially only in Japan.
+Music from the New World was released commercially only in Japan.

 Collaborations

 Loren collaborated with other top recording artists including in 1990, when he produced, sung background vocals on, and co-wrote (along with an uncredited Michael Jackson) the song "Do the Bartman" from The Simpsons Sing the Blues.
-Jackson was a fan of The Simpsons, and had agreed to write a song for the planned release of The Simpsons Sing the Blues, but because he had recently signed a lucrative deal with Sony Records, giving them exclusivity in exchange for what The Guinness Book of Records recognized as the largest contract ever, reportedly worth $890 million, and the Simpsons album was being released on Geffen Records, Jackson chose to not be credited in any manner on the album.
-"Do the Bartman" became a number one hit in both the UK and New Zealand, reached number 2 in the Netherlands, and number 4 in Belgium.
+Jackson was a fan of The Simpsons, and had agreed to write a song for the planned release of The Simpsons Sing the Blues, but because he had recently signed a lucrative deal with Sony Records, giving them exclusivity in exchange for what the Guinness Book of Records recognized as the largest contract ever, reportedly worth $890 million, and the Simpsons album was being released on Geffen Records, Jackson chose to not be credited in any manner on the album.
+"Do the Bartman" became a number one hit in several countries, reached number 2 in the Netherlands, and number 4 in Belgium.
 Though it was never released as a single in the US, it did spend nine weeks on Billboard's airplay chart, peaking at number 11.
-Loren worked with Michael Jackson again, in 1991, on Jackson's album Dangerous.
+Loren worked with Jackson again, in 1991, on Jackson's album Dangerous.
 He played drums, and other percussion instruments, on that album.
-He continued writing songs for other performers, including Whitney Houston's "Feels so Good", and producing music with other well known artists, Eric Benét, Barry White, and Sting.
+He continued writing songs for other performers, including Whitney Houston's "Feels So Good", and producing music with other well known artists, such as Damion Hall, Eric Benét, Barry White, and Sting.